dotnet/msbuild/documentation/specs/static-graph.md

 Because referenced projects and their entry targets are guaranteed to be in the cache, they will not build again.
 Therefore we do not need to set `/p:BuildProjectReferences=false` or any other gesture that tells SDKs to not do recursive operations.

-**Open Issue:** With this approach initial targets will also get included due to how the `RequestBuilder` composes entry targets and how `TargetBuilder` reports build results.
-Is this an issue?
-Is it just a perf optimization to take them out from the cache?
-It seems like target mapping incompleteness at the very least, since if the project changes its initial targets, the cache hit from the referencing project would suddenly be a miss.

-**Open Issue:** How do we differentiate between targets called on the outer build project and targets called on the inner build projects?
-For multitargeting builds, a project will actually reach into the inner build, but the graph expresses a dependency on the outer build.

 ### Isolated graph builds
 When building a graph in isolated mode, the graph is used to traverse and build the projects in the right order, but each individual project is built in isolation.
 The build result cache will just be in memory exactly as it is today, but on cache miss it will error.
 This enforces that both the graph and target mappings are complete and correct.